Kong/docs.konghq.com/app/_hub/kong-inc/acl/how-to/_examples.md

   --data '{"name":"admin",}'
 ```

-Add a consumer to the `admin` group.
-Then populate those consumer groups with consumers using the UUID of the specific consumer:
+Add a consumer to the `admin` group by using the UUID of the specific consumer:

 ```bash
         curl --request POST \